- As low as $337/Night

 Summary:

-This pretty home features restored antique heart pine floor, tongue and groove walls, with original European hardware.
+This beautiful home features restored antique heart pine floor, tongue and groove walls, with original European hardware.
 Fixtures like the imported La Cornue gas range and big Green Egg grille add the final modern touches.
 Walkable to MUSC, CofC, King Street’s most fashionable retail and eateries, & more.

 The Space: